PG&E issues power shutoff watch for most of Bay Area on Wednesday, Thursday

 PG&E said they will continue to monitor weather conditions and provide updates to customers.

-PG&E launched a website in August to warn customers about preemtive shutoffs.
+PG&E launched a website in August to warn customers about pre-emptive shutoffs.
 Go here to learn more.

 Prepare to lose power Wednesday-Thursday.— Mike Nicco (@MikeNiccoABC7) October 7, 2019